Brown Butter Salmon with Capers and Sun-Dried Tomatoes

 • Add the butter to the pan.
 Stir the butter with a spatula continuously.
 After 2 to 3 minutes, the butter will start to brown.
 Be careful not to burn the butter.
 If needed lower the heat.

-• Add the chopped sundried tomatoes and stir for 1 minute.
+• Add the chopped sun-dried tomatoes and stir for 1 minute.
 Add the capers, stir brown butter sauce and serve immediately over salmon fillets.

 Notes

-For perfectly crisp skin:
+For salmon with perfectly crisp skin:

 If you like perfectly crisp skin on your salmon, don’t fidget with the fish while it cooks; Press it down lightly for one minute with a spatula.
 The skin will start to crisp up nicely if you wait the whole 7 minutes and then turn it around—Cook the other side for 1 to 2 minutes.
 Then, turn salmon one more time and crisp up the skin for one more minute.
 Plate salmon skin side up to preserve the crispy skin and serve sauce around salmon, not on the skin.